How AI in Healthcare is Shaping Patient Care Every Day

 Challenges of AI in Healthcare

 While the integration of artificial intelligence (AI) in healthcare holds great promise, there are several challenges that need to be addressed for its effective implementation.
-Overcoming these challenges is crucial to harnessing the full potential of AI in healthcare.
+Overcoming these challenges is important to harnessing the full potential of AI in healthcare.

 • Ethical Concerns: AI systems in healthcare raise important ethical considerations.
 The decision-making processes of AI algorithms may lack transparency, making it difficult to understand how they arrive at specific recommendations.